Global Stocks Struggle, Sterling Falls on Bank of England Rate Rise

 Continue Reading Below

-Futures markets pointed to a small opening decline for the Dow Jones Industrial Average after Wall Street ended higher the previous day.
-The Stoxx Europe 600 was down 0.4% midway through the European session.
+The Dow Jones Industrial Average inched up 6.4 points, or less than 0.1%, to 23441 shortly after the opening bell.
+The S&P 500 slipped less than 0.1%, while the Nasdaq Composite fell 0.2%.
+The Stoxx Europe 600 fell 0.4% midway through the European session.
 Most Asian markets notched small declines.

 Investors have a busy calendar of events Thursday.
 In the U.K., the British pound and U.K. government bond yields fell sharply after the Bank of England's rate-setting committee voted by a margin of seven to two to raise interest rates.